 Cambodians use the word "Aryathor" as a translation of the western word civilization.
 Derived from the Sanskrit word Aryadharma (arya-dharma) meaning the Aryan law (or Aryan rule), the word has a special meaning for the western lexicon of civilization.
 By this definition, a civilized society must to start with a set of noble laws that characterize its constitution.
 The oldest law known of today was, according to both Hindu and Buddhist folklore, is the law of Manu.
 It was the constitution of the early civilization named after the first initiator of Human Culture known of today.
 Since it was conceived at the footstep of Himalayas, the Man culture stayed into becoming the backbone of human civilization of our current kappa (Notes: A Buddhist Kappa).

 The Chinese word "Man" was known at first in Chinese records, in reference to race of people of southern origin.
-It became the transcription of the Sanskrit word "Man" referring to the primordial Manu of the human race.
-It was made to relate later (in the Sumerian tradition) to the Man rulers descended from the line of the legendary king Samantha.
+It was the transcription of the Sanskrit word "Man" referring to the primordial Manu of the human race.
+It was meant to be a reference (in the Sumerian tradition) to the Man rulers descended from the line of the legendary king Samantha.
 In conjunction to the Buddhist law of evolution, the Man tradition recognized the progression of their culture as due to a higher authority or spiritual benefactor called Yang.
 On its specific meaning, it was a reference for a "king" but had a spiritual connection to a higher authority (often referred as the god-king) than that of the conventional King.
 For instance, Yang Bot could be identified as the primordial Buddhisatva of the Buddhist cosmology and Yang Gia could be identified as the Mother Earth Kia of the Sumerian Cosmogony.
 We shall argue that the concept of the living-god or Man in modern religious schools was formulated around the deep tradition of the spiritual Yang Kings.
 As told in indigenous stories, their involvement in humanity was often compared to the loving care of the father toward his children that became known as a basic trait of the Yang Spirits.
-Another important of their characters was their ingenuity and their responsibility to bring-up the native tribesmen into becoming the first of the world' s civilized societies.
+Another important of their characters was their ingenuity and their responsibility to bring-up the native tribesmen into becoming the first of the world's civilized societies.
 As we had seen, this tradition contradicts the western conception of the Mon-Khmer identity to be associated to a subgroup of the Austroasiatic speaking natives of Southeast Asia (Prehistory: The Hoabinhian Culture: The Language Factor).
 As both the Khmer and the Mon identities were not native and were actually resulted from the Indianization of Southeast Asia, the Mon-Khmer conception had so far created confusion between the two peoples (Dvaravati: Notes: The Dvaravati's Culture).
-Even though it had yielded to many important findings in regard to the Angkorean Culture later in the history of Southeast Asia, we had argued that the Mon-Khmer language had been evolved in many stages through the Hoabinhian Culture.
-As people, they were actually the survivors of the great flood who through the loving care of king Samanta became the progenator of a new human race to spread around the world.
+Even though it had yielded to many important findings in regard to the Angkorean Culture later in the history of Southeast Asia, we had argued that the Mon-Khmer language had been evolved in many stages from its original Hoabinhian Culture.
+As people, the Mon-Khmer natives were actually the survivors of the great flood who through the loving care of king Samanta became the progenator of a new human race to spread around the world.
 Unlike the Austronesian or the Malay people who ventured out earlier from the Himalayas footstep, the rest of the flood survivors stayed put at the footstep of mount Himalayas waiting patiently for the flood to subside.
-At the mean time, they were inducted later by Manu and were incurred in a rigorous training administered by the Yang kings.
+At the mean time, they were inducted later by Manu to incur in a rigorous training by members of the Yang kings.
 It started with the introduction of agriculture that propel their civilization to a new level apart from their original hunting and gathering life style.
 The Rangao tribesmen moreover remembered that a goddess named Yang Xori introduced the rice plantation to them.

 One day while Yang Xori went on her way to participate in a Rengao sacrifice, she saws some tribesmen digging roots to eat.
 She took pity of them and gave them rice seed to plant.
 Henceforth, rice was the basic Rengao crop and the chief staple of their diet.
 (MGRV: The Rangao: Legendary History)

 Through out the list, we could recognize kings by the name of places, cities or kingdoms that were named after them.
-The first of the line, King Vararaja, was apparently the founder of the first kingdom of Southeast Asia, if not the first of the world.
+The first of the line, King Vararaja was apparently the founder of the first kingdom of Southeast Asia, if not the first of the world.
 Kuru Ksetra (the Kuru Kingdom) was known in Indian tradition to be the center of humanity along the spreading of the Man Culture.
-Also known as Varadhana or Vara Kingdom, its location could be verified to be at first centered at Yunnan but later extended itself into China (Nagadvipa: The Hiong-wang Kingdom: Lin-Yi or the Jungle Kingdom).
+Also known as Varadhana or Vara Kingdom, its location could be verified to be at first centered at Yunnan but later extended itself into China (Nagadvipa: The Hiong-Wang Kingdom: Lin-Yi or the Jungle Kingdom).
 According to the Mnong's story, the rocky mountainous top were soon explored and inhabited by the flood survivors (Prehistory: The Dispersion: The Mnong's journey toward the mountaintop).
-Known later as the Tian Shan range, the high ground of mount Himalayas' footstep appeared to be the safe heaven for the Mnong.
+Known later as the Tian-Shan range, the high ground of mount Himalayas' footstep appeared to be the safe heaven for the flood survivors to explore.
 Indication would show that king Viroja extended the Man Culture westward while his son Kalyana established his legacy at Kalyani.
-The names of the next descendants were less recognizable by the name of Southeast Asian places which led us to believe that they were already settling outside of Southeast Asia:
+The names of the next descendants were less recognizable as the name of local places, which led us to believe that they were already settling outside of Southeast Asia:

 The son of Mandhatu was named Varamandhatu.
 The son of Varamandhatu was named Cetiya.
 The son of Cetiya was named Mucalin.
 The son of Mucalin was named Mahamucalin.
 The son of Mahamucalin was named Mucalinda.
 The son of Mucalinda was named Sagura.
 The son of Sagura was named Saradeva.
 The son of Saradeva was named Rata.
 The son of Rata was named Bhattiraco.
 The son of Bhattiraco was named Ruciya or Suruciya.
 The son of Suruciya was named Panada.
 The son of Panada was named Mahapanada.
 The son of Mahapanada was named Pattapa.
 The son of Pattapa was named Mahapattapa.
 The son of Mahpattapa was named Suddasana.
 The son of Suddasana was named Mahasuddasana.

 Due to lack of information, we could not elaborate on how extensive the first spread to the western world was.
-Indications however show that the Man cultural development on the Tian Shan Range might already reached Middle East by one of his descendants of the latter list.
+Indications however show that the Man cultural development on the Tian-Shan Range already reached Middle East by one of his descendants of the latter list.
 Rajagrha that was generally known as the western country ruled by a faction of king Samanta descendants could be identified as Parthia.
 The existence of Ur in Mesopotamia indicated in addition the transplantation of Kuruksetra at Middle Eastern region even before the birth of Meru, the 23th generation down the lineage.
-After marrying the Queen of the West, Meru started on his massive conquest deep into Central Asia and further west to build his Cakravatin Empire at Middle East.
+After marrying the Queen of the West, Meru started on his massive conquest deep into Central Asia and further west at Middle East to build his Cakravatin Empire.

 As recorded in Hindu tradition, we know that the progression of the Man Culture expansion was carried on in many phases into many parts of the world.
 This was due to the need of changing environment to stimulate different generation across the western world.
 Before going further, it is wise to be cautious that the human race (as any other racial classifications and nationalities) was based more on culture rather than on ethnicity.
-The Man tradition also claims that at each of its transitions, a generation of human race was conceived and according to the latest findings, the transition from one generation to another was not always smooth.
+In contrast to Darwin's theory of natural selection claiming that humanity is the product of physical evolution alone, the Man tradition asserts that humanity evolved through God's interference and has its life cycle.
+As the old saying says "What goes up must come down", the rise and fall of a civilized society is expected to be part of the overall humanity's evolution.
+At each of its transitions, a generation of human race was conceived.
+As each generation came back to top over its ancestors, the transition from one generation to another was not always smooth.
 Conflicts occurred as the new generation has the temperament of overrunning the old one and on the reverse side, resistance is to be expected as the old generation tries to preserve its past glory.
-As the old saying says "What goes up must come down", the rise and fall of a civilized society is expected to be part of the overall civilization's evolution.
 Southeast Asia as well as many other parts of the world had extensive experience with the dynamic cycle induced by the evolution of mankind.
-Evidences show that each generation, through its long journey, came back to top over its ancestors.
 It is also important to be cautious that Manu, as we know of today, was referring to Manu Vaivasvata, the latest generation of the four existing Manu of the Hindu folklore (Civilization: The Impact of the Kala Yuga: The Harrian and the Hittie).
-Conceived during the start of the Kala Yuga, Manu VaivAvata was often confused with his ancestor Maha-sammanta, the primordial Buddhisatva.
+Conceived during the start of the Kala Yuga, Manu VaivAvata was often confused with his ancestor Mahasamanta, the primordial Buddhisatva.
 His descendants that ended down to King Sodhodhanakumara, the father of the future Buddha Gautama, as we shall see, were originated from the court of Babylon.
-Due to political crisis that drove them back to the Transgangetic India, the Middle Eastean migrants were known as the Sakya.
+Due to political crisis that drove them back to the Gangetic India, the Middle Eastean migrants were known as the Sakya.